CodePushGo/website/src/content/blog/en/top-tools-for-debugging-platform-specific-code-in-capacitor.md

 ### Live Update Systems

 Live updates play a crucial role in maintaining app performance and quickly resolving platform-specific bugs.
-Capgo has proven effective in production environments, as highlighted by user feedback:
+CodePushGo has proven effective in production environments, as highlighted by user feedback:

-> "We rolled out Capgo OTA updates in production for our user base of +5000.
-We're seeing very smooth operation almost all our users are up-to-date within minutes of the OTA being deployed to @Capgo." – colenso [\[1\]](https://capgo.app/)
+> "We rolled out CodePushGo OTA updates in production for our user base of +5000.
+We're seeing very smooth operation almost all our users are up-to-date within minutes of the OTA being deployed to @CodePushGo." – colenso [\[1\]](https://capgo.app/)

 Key features of live update systems include real-time error tracking, instant rollback capabilities, and beta channels for targeted fixes.
 These tools allow you to address issues quickly while keeping your app stable across platforms.

 ## Conclusion

 A well-thought-out mix of [effective debugging](https://capgo.app/docs/plugin/debugging/) tools and efficient live update systems is key to addressing platform-specific challenges.
-By combining traditional debugging methods with live update platforms like Capgo, developers can implement immediate fixes without waiting for app store approvals.
+By combining traditional debugging methods with live update platforms like CodePushGo, developers can implement immediate fixes without waiting for app store approvals.
 With a global update success rate and the ability to reach most users within 24 hours, these tools make resolving issues faster and easier.

 Key elements for success include accurate platform detection, secure update processes with end-to-end encryption, quick rollback options, and actionable analytics.